-Looking at this resources it is simple to trace direct impacts when dealing with a specific energy crop but there is a great challenge to allocate them when we are using a multipurpose crop, although there are possible ways of doing this there is a need to standardize the methods, criteria and bounderies.
+Looking at this resources it is simple to trace direct impacts when dealing with a specific energy crop but there is a great challenge to allocate them when we are using a multipurpose crop, although there are possible ways of doing this there is a need to standardize the methods, criteria and boundaries.

 There are many sort of projections for first and second-generation biofuels crops in order to comply mandatory or maximum targets enforced by different countries or regions.
-Many of this studies don't consider that the election of a crop y mainly based on the best economic alternative for that agro ecoregion.
-Added to this factor there are crop rotation needs and cultural factors that also have significative influence in the crop
+Many of this studies don't consider that the election of a crop is mainly based on the best economic alternative for that agro ecoregion.
+Added to this factor there are crop rotation needs and cultural factors that also have significative influence in the crop selection.

 Farmers are conservative and they look for stable and well-known markets for their products.
-In the case of multipurpose crops they are not significantly affected by changes in the final use of the seed, this has been proven recently with great differences in biodiesel production in Argentina not affecting the area of soybean nor the final price of grains (Fig 4) being paid to the farmers.
+In the case of multipurpose crops they are not significantly affected by changes in the final use of the seed, this has been proven recently with great differences in biodiesel production in Argentina not affecting the area of soybean nor the final price of grains (Fig 4) being paid to the farmers although there were severe alterations in oil price differences between Argentinean ports and Chicago.

-Figure 4 Argentine Soybean cultivated area with regards to its Biodiesel and oil production
+Figure 7 Argentine Soybean cultivated area with regards to its Biodiesel and oil production

-New specific energy cops will have a higher risk component since any change in the final market of them will affect in a direct way the farmer.
+New specific energy cops will have a higher risk component since any change in the final market of them will affect in a direct way the farmers.